hyssostech/sketch-thru-plan-sdk-js/quickstart/README.md

 * Websockets connector that communicates with STP's  Publish Subscribe system
 * Speech recognition based on Microsoft Cognitive Services Speech to Text service

-The speech recognition plugin is optional, and can be replaced for example by a separate component running on the client machine.
-Details are outside the scope of this guide.

 ## Prerequisites
 * Sketch-thru-Plan (STP) Engine (v5.1.3+) running on an accessible server